Parent page: Installation, Licensing & Management

 Not only will the preferences be imported, but the user settings also will be copied across – ensuring the new version opens with the same look and feel created in the previous version, even down to the last opened project group and panel positioning!

-If the option to import preferences upon initial startup is not taken, don't worry – preferences can be quickly imported at any time from within the Preferences dialog.
+If the option to import preferences on initial startup is not taken, don't worry – preferences can be quickly imported at any time from within the Preferences dialog.
 Click at the bottom of the dialog.
-The associated menu will list all previous versions/releases currently installed on the computer from which preferences can be imported.
+The associated menu will list all previous versions currently installed on the computer from which preferences can be imported.

 Help make Altium NEXUS even better by participating in the Product Improvement Program.

 Similar programs are now standard in the software development industry by companies such as Microsoft®, Google®, Apple®, etc. It is likely that you already share your user experience with any number of companies.
 Your participation in this program will give Altium the ability to fine-tune our products for your specific environment, identify issues you face during your everyday work, and to improve Altium NEXUS to fit your needs.

 Some examples of statistical information we collect include but are not limited to:

 - Number of pins in a typical board

 - Types of installed libraries

 - Load times for files.

 A few examples of hardware information we collect includes, but is not limited to: